Clinical Programme Manager, Genomics Medicine Ireland

 Michael Higgins is Clinical Programme Manager at research company, Genomics Medicine Ireland (GMI), which was established in 2015 with the aim of building a world-class disease specific genomic database.

-Understanding diabetes and identifying new drugs
+Understanding all forms of diabetes and identifying new drugs

 “Genomics is the large scale study of all our genes and their functions,” he explains.
 “Our genes contain sequences of DNA in our cells that act as the blueprint for every human being, controlling everything from our eye and hair colour to our likelihood of developing a particular disease.